celiumAI/blocks/docs/endpoints/node.md

 # node

-the /node endpoints returns basic information on the node itself
+the /node endpoints returns basic information on the node itself as a json string

 this information is actually hardcoded on the d1 mini